viatche-slav/MemeMaze/README.md

 # MemeMaze

-This is a **MemeMaze** — telegram bot with which you can play a maze and watch (programming) memes.
+This is a **MemeMaze** — a Telegram bot that lets you solve mazes while enjoying (programming) memes.

 ---

 ### How to Run
-Clone the repo.
-In src/constants.py change the value of TOKEN variable to the token of your Telegram bot.
-Then run main.py and start your bot.
+Clone this repository.
+In `src/constants.py`, change the value of the `TOKEN` variable to your Telegram bot's token.
+Then run `main.py` and start your bot.